 It depends on the province.

-In order for Maple’s services to be covered, the province must have public coverage of virtual telemedicine visits, and criteria which aligns with our system.
+For Maple’s services to be covered, the province must have public coverage of virtual telemedicine visits and criteria which align with our system.

-We charge a fee for our services only when they are not covered by provincial health plans.
-We’d love to be eligible for public coverage consistently across Canada and we’re working hard to ensure Maple is included in provincial coverage as soon as legislation allows.
+We only charge a fee for our services when provincial health plans do not cover them.
+We’d love to be eligible for public coverage consistently across Canada and we’re working hard to ensure Maple is included in provincial coverage.

 If you are eligible for public coverage on Maple, you must add the partnership coverage to your account before accessing these services.
 A valid health card is required to sign up.

 In addition, we have partnerships in select provinces to increase access to care for specific patient populations, particularly those without a family physician:

 British Columbia: The British Columbia Medical Services Plan (MSP) provides coverage for on-demand consultations with a general practitioner.
 Visits are available Monday through Thursday from 10 am to 2 pm PT.
 Patients must have a valid BC health card.
 Click here for more information.